Whitman, Massachusetts: Government

 Whitman is governed by the open town meeting form of government, and is led by a town manager and a board of selectmen.
 The town's police department is located in a newly constructed building on a site formerly used for a succession of schools.
 The town's fire department is located further west along Route 27.
 It has its own ambulance service, and patients needing emergency care are brought to Brockton Hospital, Boston Medical Center South (formerly Good Samaritan Hospital) in Brockton or South Shore Hospital in South Weymouth.
 The town's post office is located just east of the town hall.
 The Whitman Public Library is located a block south of Route 27, having moved into its first stand-alone branch in 1982 after seventy-five years in the town hall.
 Between the library and the fire department is a National Guard armory.
 The town also operates a playground and pool at the Whitman town park (which was designed by the Olmsted Brothers firm), just north of the town hall.

+Despite being adjacent to Brockton, a Democratic Party stronghold, the town of Whitman is slightly conservative.
+Until 2020, when Joe Biden carried Whitman by 7 points, last Democrat to win the town was John Kerry, a Massachusetts native, in 2004, by about 6 points.